Call a plumber

 1. The faucet won’t stop dripping

 The vast majority of people will, at some point in their lives, come face to face with an issue with a dripping faucet.
 After all, a minor leak like that probably isn’t going to cause too much of an issue, is it?
 If nothing is done to fix it, that leak could cause a substantial amount of water to be wasted: The Environmental Protection Agency (EPA) estimates that a leak that results in the loss of one drop of water every second can result in the loss of as much as 3,000 gallons of water over the course of a single year.
 In order to make a bad situation even worse, the leak may be a sign of a more significant problem with the plumbing.
 You can try your hand at fixing the leak on your own, but if that doesn’t work, you shouldn’t be scared to call in the professionals who will be able to assist you with the situation.
-A domestic plumber that specialises in repairing faucets is the best person to figure out what the problem is and how to fix it.
+A domestic need to call a plumber who specializes in repairing faucets is the best person to figure out what the problem is and how to fix it.

 2. Your bathtub won’t drain